• Reviews

 Credit Cards

-Capital One Venture X vs American Express Platinum
+Capital One Venture X vs The Platinum Card® from American Express which is best for you?

-I recently named the Capital One Venture X the best premium card for most people.
+I recently named the Capital One Venture X Rewards Credit Card the best premium card for most people.
 To be clear, I’m specifically talking about deluxe, ultra, up-scale, high-end premium cards that come with high annual fees and a bevy of benefits.
+One of the questions I get asked the most…how does it compare to The Platinum Card® from American Express?

-I did a break down on the Capital One Venture X vs The Chase Sapphire Reserve and gave the Venture X a clear victory.
-Now, it’s time to do a head to head with the American Express Platinum Card.
+I did a break down on the Capital One Venture X Rewards Credit Card vs The Chase Sapphire Reserve® and gave the Venture X a clear victory.
+Now, it’s time to do a head to head with the Amex Platinum.

 If you want a long story short… I still think the Capital One Venture X is the best premium card for most people, but if you want the prestige an Amex Platinum carries, you qualify for the current incredible offers, and could make use of the litany of credits… it makes sense as well.